 In similarly fast-paced, no-nonsense text, Jeffrey Fox provides over fifty best practices of fierce competitor companies to achieve the above-noted overarching aim of taking advantage of tough times…with the tenacity and hardscrabble adaptiveness of the crow.
 Rather than just quote selections of Jeffrey Fox’s book chapter and verse, I’d like to share some recurring themes from How to be a Fierce Competitor that jumped out at me:

-- Flying turkey CEOs respond to tough times with all-too-familiar, shop-worn actions, most notably reactionary cost-cutting.
+- Flying turkey CEOs generally don’t think strategically; they merely react.
+They will very likely respond to tough times with all-too-familiar, shop-worn actions, most notably reactionary cost-cutting.
 They might ” ‘save’ money by quarantining their sales people, by cutting [marketing, or] customer service reps.”
 Of course, such “cost savings” are illusory and myopic; Jeffrey Fox likens such cuts to a baseball team cancelling batting practice.

-- Fierce competitors/crows have leaders who recognize that change is a constant and do not fear it or resist it.
+- Leaders of fierce competitors/crows embrace change.
+They recognize change is a constant and neither fear it nor resist it.
 Without this core mindset, a company cannot be a fierce competitor/crow business.

 Mark Suster sees a similar process going on in the market today and offers the savvy advice of a fierce competitor: